joe-dorward/the-python-programming-language/tkinter/ui_v1.07_showinfo.md

-Continuing the exploration of using Tkinter with Python, this version adds the functionality to to raise a 'showinfo' messagebox.
+Continuing the exploration of using Tkinter with Python, this version adds the functionality to raise a 'showinfo' messagebox.

 ![ui_v1.07_showinfo.py](illustrations/ui_v1.07_showinfo.png)